 The One Thing I Do at the End of Each Year

-For thirty-five years now, I have performed a ritual at the end of December.
+For twenty-seven years now, I have performed a ritual at the end of December.
 It’s the way I wrap up each year and gain some perspective on my life.

-I take half of a day and get completely alone.
+I take a half a day and get completely alone.
 Usually, I get away from the house and find a quiet place to reflect.
 During this time, I think, I pray and I review the past year, making notes of my evaluations along the way.
-While the exercise varies slightly, I perform this ritual by asking myself the following questions.
+I perform this ritual by asking myself the following questions.

 - What were the “big projects” I completed during the year?